esperanca/personal_website/src/posts/weeknotes-028.md

 It is a learning journey for me, and I am always reading and practising.
 I've also found a lively community talking and learning about writing.
 David Perrel is someone I recently discovered.
 He shared this pearl on twitter recently:

-"You don't just write to share what you think.
+>"You don't just write to share what you think.
 You write to discover what you think in the first place."

-The [structure I use for writing.](https://gist.github.com/esperanca/5b91a7c64d6a1660cee2631759f425b7) Publishing every week is the tactic to consolidate these discoveries over time.
+This is the [structure I use for writing.](https://gist.github.com/esperanca/5b91a7c64d6a1660cee2631759f425b7) Publishing every week is the tactic to consolidate these discoveries over time.
 And it helps me to think better and reflect.
 With a note-taking method, this is my current strategy for [compounding knowledge.](https://fs.blog/2019/02/compounding-knowledge/)

 ## Good things